V-Ghost/SocialTrendsTracker/README.md

 # SocialTrendsTracker
   Data Engineering Project that accumulates, processes and analyses trends, topics and subjects of interest that have a pervasive online presence from disparate sources.
-This project strives to generate useful insight into the disperse categories of interest in the internet space in Ghana.
+This project strives to generate useful insight using data relating to trends on various social platforms in Ghana.
 It is written python and relies heavy on
   AWS Infastructure

 ## Table of Contents